 How to write a business plan in 10 easy steps

-Does writing your first business plan sound a bit daunting?
+Does writing a new business plan sound a bit daunting?
 You’re not alone.
-Many startups struggle with this essential step in getting a small business off the ground.
-If you need a helping hand with writing a business plan, we’ve broken it down into ten easy steps.
+Many businesses struggle with this essential step.
+This guide breaks it down into 10 easy-to-follow steps.

-Before we get started, let’s understand why writing a business plan is such an important ingredient in the recipe for startup success.
+Before we get started, let’s understand why writing a business plan is such an important step for every business.

 What is a business plan?

-A business plan is a document where you record everything you plan to achieve, state how you’re going to do it and detail the resources you’ll need to succeed.
+A business plan is a document in which you record everything you plan to achieve, state how you’re going to do it and detail the resources you’ll need to succeed.
 It includes information about your vision for the business, the products or services you plan to provide and financial projections.

 From outlining your goals and organisational structure to explaining your marketing strategy, your business plan should keep you on track and help you avoid potential pitfalls.
 The document doesn’t have to be complicated but it does have to be well thought through and based on strong research.